b-commits/hot-desk-sm-fe/README.md

 # hot-desk-sm-fe
-Work in progress.
-Needs a whole lot of refactoring.
+Front-end isn't finished just yet.
 I will update this with a live URL soon.

 # Specs